Create metric alerts in Azure Monitor for Azure services - Azure portal

 - Metric values - The alert triggers when the value of a specified metric crosses a threshold you assign in either direction.
 That is, it triggers both when the condition is first met and then afterwards when that condition is no longer being met.

-- Activity log events - An alert can trigger on every event, or, only when a certain events occurs.
-To learn more about activity log alerts click here
+- Activity log events - An alert can trigger on every event, or, only when certain events occurs.
+Learn more about activity log alerts.

 You can configure a metric alert to do the following when it triggers: